Stoner rock: Influences (1960s to mid-1980s)

 Like most subgenres of music, the origins of stoner rock are hard to trace and pinpoint.
 Nevertheless, several known progenitors and signature songs are widely credited with helping to shape the genre.
 Blue Cheer is considered one of the pioneers of the style; as AllMusic author Greg Prato puts it, "When talks about 'stoner rock' come up, one band that tends to get overlooked is Blue Cheer."
 According to critic Mark Deming, Blue Cheer's first album, Vincebus Eruptum, "is a glorious celebration of rock & roll primitivism run through enough Marshall amps to deafen an army," not unlike the heaviness of MC5's Kick Out the Jams and the Velvet Underground's White Light/White Heat.

 Rolling Stone claims, "What stoner rock delivers, slowed down and magnified, is the riff, the persistent legacy of Mississippi blues.
 Led Zeppelin and Black Sabbath were the first to make a monolith of it."
-Sir Lord Baltimore have been called "the godfathers of stoner rock" and Leaf Hound have been cited for influencing countless bands in the stoner rock movement, including Kyuss and Monster Magnet.
-James Manning of Time Out London recognises The Beatles' I Want You (She's So Heavy) as "laying the foundations for stoner rock with the relentlessly spiralling outro".
+Sir Lord Baltimore were called "the godfathers of stoner rock" by Classic Rock magazine, who went on to state that Leaf Hound have been cited for influencing countless bands in the stoner rock movement, including Kyuss and Monster Magnet.
+James Manning of Time Out London recognises The Beatles' "I Want You (She's So Heavy)" as "laying the foundations for stoner rock with the relentlessly spiralling outro".